wilsonmar/wilsonmar.github.io/_posts/2023-01-01-k8s-operators.md

 The declarative nature of Helm charts (and Terraform) are limited to "Day-1" concerns of installation, configuration, etc. but not "Day-2" concerns of re-configuration, update, backup, failover, restore, etc.

+QUESTIONS:
+1. How to make use of an existing Helm chart.
-QUESTION 1: How to quickly bring a "standard" production-quality Kubernetes cluster up with a full set of Operators?
+2. How to quickly bring a "standard" production-quality Kubernetes cluster up with a full set of Operators?
 In one command?

-QUESTION 2: How can one assure that all operators within Kubernetes all work well with each other?
+3. How can one assure that all operators within Kubernetes all work well with each other?

-QUESTION 3: How to get to Deep Insights and Auto Pilot?
+4. How to get to Deep Insights and Auto Pilot?

-QUESTION 4: What are all the Operators that are needed to achieve full production utility within an enterprise?
+5. What are all the Operators that are needed to achieve full production utility within an enterprise?

-QUESTION 5: With Operators, how do we see version history of who changed what?
+6. With Operators, how do we see version history of who changed what when?
 How to analyze logs emitted?

 ## Kubernetes Operators?